• Skip to primary navigation

 • Make sure ingredients are at room temperature.

-• Weigh the flour with a kitchen scale.
+• Weigh the flour with a digital scale.

 • Refrigerate dough for at least 2 hours.